2Kelvin/how-to-ssh/README.md

   **Update `netplan` config (the YAML file located in /etc/netplan/) to set a static IP address for the ubuntu server**

   Example of disabling automatic IP address by DHCP and setting a static IP.
-I include also the router's default gateway and Google's DNS servers just like I did in rocky linux above.
+I include also the router's default gateway and Google's DNS servers.

         ```bash
         network: